 So let’s discuss these protocols in detail.

-So the first IOT protocol we are going to explain is MQTT (message queue telemetry transport).
-It is light weight protocol and used for sending data from sensors to middleware and applications.
-It works on top of TCP / IP in order for providing reliable delivery of data.
-It has three main components
+The first IOT protocol we are going to explain is MQTT (message queue telemetry transport).
+It is a lightweight protocol and used for sending data from sensors to middleware and applications.
+Additionallty, it works on top of TCP / IP in order for providing reliable delivery of data.
+Furthermore, it has three main components

 DDS stands for data distribution service.
 In IoT it is used for scalable, real-time and for machine – machine high performance.
 This protocol can be used in devices as well as in cloud.
-It consists of two main layers:
+Mainly, it consists of two main layers: